 - label:Piranha Records

 It certainly stands perfectly on its own for its sheer musicality – the joyful, emotional melodies, the irresistible rhythms, the infectious grooves.
-But on top of that, African popular music perpetuates even today a political undercurrent to an extent that almost seems antiquated when compared to the music of other hemispheres of the world.
-Antiquated in the “everything was better in the good old days” sense, of course!
+But on top of that, African popular music perpetuates even today a political undercurrent to an extent that almost seems like a fountain compared to the music of other hemispheres of the world.

 TAKE A LISTEN TO OUR AFRICA PLAYLIST!